– 2,000,000 EnerSpar shares @ $.05 each, and

 The property consists of 4 mining claims registered as Claim No. 2432487, comprising 52 ha. and Claim No. 2432488, comprising 29.5 ha. and the more recently added and smaller fringe areas of 2461222 and 2461223.
 The claims are all in Range 5 Lot 28 in Johan Beetz township/Iles and Ilets de Mingan 03, Duplessis County, Quebec.

 Potassic feldspar is a more valuable mineral and commands a premium in the ceramic, white ware and glaze industries.
-CRA, a consultancy, categorizes true K-spar at >10% K20 with the U.S market at around 215,000 tonnes per annum growing to 250,000 tpa by 2020, virtually all from domestic production concentrated in North Carolina and Georgia.
+CRA, a consultancy, categorizes true K-spar at >10% K20 with the U.S market at around 215,000 tonnes per annum growing to 250,000 tpa by 2020.
 Prices were reported to be about $190/t in 2012, ranging from $80 to $450 depending on grade and fineness of the concentrate.

 The claims are located directly on the north shore (Cote Nord) of the Gulf of St. Lawrence, 2.5 kilometres (km) east of the village of Johan Beetz (pop.
 80 in 2011).
 Access to the property is by Hwy 138, which connects the town of Johan Beetz to the towns of Havre St. Pierre, 60 km to the west and Sept Isles, 280 km west.
 A tertiary road named Rue du nord traverses the claims north to south to the Gulf of Saint Lawrence coastline.
 Havre St. Pierre (pop.
 3,400 in 2011) is the loading port for the Quebec Iron & Titanium (QIT) Lac Allard open pit mining operation.

 Property Geology & Mineralogy